- Areas of Study

 - Completing an appointment with the Writing Center

-- Completing an appointment with the Dean of Students office
+- Completing an appointment with the Office of Student Rights and Responsibilities

 - Other: To be determined by your advisor

 - After you engaged in the opportunities required, complete and submit the Completion Survey.

 A Success Plan will be assigned to you in Starfish so that your advisor(s) and/or mentor(s) are able to track your progress and remove your hold efficiently.